odinuv/web/en/apv/articles/html/index.md

 any structured data.
 XML has nothing to do with HTML or structure of text documents.
 It does not define any interpretation nor any rendering of the data.

-However XML looks similar to HTML because they have the same ancestor (SGML).
+However XML looks similar to HTML4 because they have the same ancestor (SGML).
 It contains *elements*, *attributes*, *entities* and *comments* just like HTML does.
 But it has simplified writing rules:

  - required header: <?xml version="1.0"?>
  - tag names are lower-case